 Applying warm compresses to ease stiffness and improve local blood flow.

-Maintaining good hydration, which supports healthy circulation overall.
+Maintaining good hydration, which supports vascular health and reduces inflammation.

 Conclusion